awslabs/amazon-neptune-tools/README.md

 If you're interested in converting Neptune's CSV format to RDF, see [amazon-neptune-csv-to-rdf-converter](https://github.com/aws/amazon-neptune-csv-to-rdf-converter).

+### Neptune CSV to Gremlin

+[csv-gremlin](csv-gremlin/README.md) is a tool that can turn Amazon Neptune format CSV files into Gremlin steps allowing them to be loaded into different Apache TinkerPop compliant stores (including Amazon Neptune) using Gremlin queries.
+The tool also tries to validate that the CSV files do not contain errors and can be use to inspect CSV files prior to starting a bulk load.

 ## License

 This library is licensed under the Apache 2.0 License.